dobots/scenario_runner/scenarios/README.md

-In the next section the "real" work happens, when we overwrite the virtual tick function.
+In the next section, the "real" work happens, when we overwrite the virtual tick function.
 This is also based on the behavior trees tutorials.

 ```
  // Override the virtual function tick()